ISISComputingGroup/lewis-ess/plankton/devices/chopper/README.md

 - Parked: The chopper disc is parked in the specified position.
 - Stopping: The chopper disc is actively decelerated to speed 0.
 - Stopped: The chopper disc is at speed 0.
-- Error*: An error has occured (to be specified in more detail).
+- Error*: An error has occurred (to be specified in more detail).

 The states marked with a * are not implemented yet and are not present in choppers which work with mechanical bearings.